CatalaLang/catala-formalization/README.md

 mechanisms that enjoys a high level of assurance regarding the code-law faithfulness.

+**This is not the main catala repository.
+If you are searching for the catala compiler, please look [here](https://github.com/CatalaLang/catala).**

 ## File detailed description.

 The file `sequences.v` is adapted from previous work by François Pottier itself taken on previous work by Xavier Leroy with additions by the authors of this artifact.